jjcamilo/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 ## How run_analysis.R works

-* Set the working directory.
+* Samsung data have to be in the working directory.
 * Read the source data files located in ( features.txt, activity_labels.txt,